 I would be really upset if someone was injured while moving furniture for me.
 Thank goodness this time the only one injured was the chest of drawers.

-The molding around the top is a mess.
+The moulding around the top is a mess.
 It’s eaten up and has lots of sharp edges and hunks of missing wood.
-Oh, but It was calling my name.
+Oh, but it was calling my name.
 The details are awesome.

 I have no idea the age of this piece but it’s solid wood everywhere, and it is heavy.